Actions for Ransomware Protection

 Just the thought of ransomware is enough to keep CISOs and security teams up at night.
 Victims are faced with the terrible choice between paying a ransom to a criminal, who may or may not release their captured network and data, as well as potentially spending millions of dollars to remove the ransomware themselves.
 This is where the importance of maintaining good ransomware protection comes in.

-Second reportn recent published by CNBC, the cost of a single ransomware incident is about US $ 713,000.
-For this estimate, the redemption payment costs were calculated, added to losses related to downtime, value of any data or lost hardware, expenses to improve the infrastructure and, finally, time and money to repair the brand image.
+According to reports recently published by CNBC, the cost of a single ransomware incident is about $$ 713,000.
+For this estimate we calculated the costs of paying the ransom, plus the losses related to downtime, value of any lost data or hardware, expenses to improve infrastructure, and finally, time and money to repair the brand image.

 Here are 10 critical steps that every organization needs to consider as part of its anti-ransomware strategy:

 You can't protect what you don't know needs to be protected.
 Start by identifying all the systems, devices, and services in your environment that you rely on to conduct business and keep an active inventory.
 This process not only helps identify your most vulnerable destinations, but also helps map out the system baseline for recovery.

 Establishing and maintaining a regular patch and update protocol is just basic best practice.
 Unfortunately, many organizations simply do not do it.
 Obviously, not every system can be taken offline for patching and upgrading.
 In that case, they need to be replaced (when possible) or secured using strict proximity controls and some sort of isolation or zero-trust strategy.

 In addition to updating your network devices, you also need to ensure that all security solutions are running the latest updates.
 This is especially crucial for your secure email gateway (SEG) solution.
 Most ransomware enters an organization through email, and an SEG solution must be able to identify and remove malicious attachments and links before they are delivered to the recipient.